BDHostedSolutions/BD-HS/README.md

 Run the following commands from a CLI terminal inside the relevant directory.

+* `terraform init`  Run once the first time from a new directory.
 * `terraform plan`  Shows you the changes that will be applied.
 * `terraform apply` Applies the changes to the environment.

 ## Subdirectories